Best Apps to learn the Korean Language

 Studying what you want is up to you.
 It is possible to create interactive lessons from anything besides the massive library.
 You can practice by saving new words and phrases.

 You can read books, watch YouTube videos, listen to songs, or watch emails.
 Infinite options are available.
 LingQ lessons also contain real-time transcripts and examples of context.
-There is another good app, ling-app, which offers lessons in Korean.

 Pricing: LingQ’s free plan offers basic lessons and features.
 You can choose between Premium and Premium Plus for paid services.
 According to the plan and duration selected, the price ranges from $7.99 to $39.99 monthly.